isolver/ioHub/docs/iohub/quickstart.rst

     the DirectX 10 upgrade utility.

-Once the information in the above Note has been followed, and you have the XInput capable device plugged into your PC, then getting to the task of creating the ioHub compatible version of the demo can be started.
+Once the information in the above Note has been followed, and you have the XInput capable device plugged into your PC, then creating the ioHub version of the demo can be started.
 Note that all source files for this example are in the ioGamepad directory of the ioHub Examples folder.

 The following steps should be followed if a new version of the demo is being created: